TEDUCogAgent/tedumas/README.md

 - Can examine the written percepts from the "logs" folder, it produces a new txt file every run and updates it with every percept encountered

 ### Known Bugs
-- Even though the default assigned role to the agents have ability to attach a block, still failed_role is encountered.